codess-aus/FCC100DaysOfCode/README.md

 #Day056 #100DaysOfCode Tried to do some multi-dimensional arrays, but my tired brain could not grasp the problem, never mind formulate the answer.
 So I went back to #CodeCombat to solve some puzzles in #Javascript instead of #Python - turns out it's exactly the same at the start

+#Day057 #100DaysOfCode Accessed some Property Names with Bracket Notation.
+I would like some fruit now...